bradwestness/bradwestness.github.io/_posts/2024/2024-01-05-dynamically-compiling-protobuf.md

     try
     {
         // Create a typed producer instance with a protobuf value serializer,
-        // and the schema regsitry client we configured earlier using var producer  = new ProducerBuilder<string, TValue>(new ProducerConfig {
+        // and the schema registry client we configured earlier using var producer = new ProducerBuilder<string, TValue>(new ProducerConfig {
                 BootstrapServers = "example.com",
                 SecurityProtocol = SecurityProtocol.SaslSsl,